 The date of expiry and reason for expiry, if applicable.
 For entities with a date of expiry, reason for the expiry should be recorded and, if applicable, the LEI of the entity or entities that acquired the expired entity.

-The CICI (and successor LEI) information set is quite thin, but potentially of great value.
-It enables the linking of data sets by providing an unambiguous identifier (name) for a legal entity.
-In the proposed research program, we will investigate the benefits and limitation of the CICI and ancillary data and analytics utilizing the CICI and LEI codes that would significantly enhance firm risk management and regulatory oversight of the financial markets.
-We intend and expect that this project will, additionally, generate several topics for further academic research.

 The CICI program has an identifier, while structured to be identical to the future LEI identifier, is not identical to that proposed in the LEI program.
 The primary differences are expected to be in the scope of coverage and the required utilization of the Identifier in contracts and reports.
 The CICI only will be required for all counterparties engaged in a transaction under the auspices of the CFTC.
 According to the ISO document the LEI will be available for: